subinsabu390/devops-starter-kit/README.md

-“This is a DevOps starter kit with CI/CD, Kubernetes, and monitoring built-in.
-Clone it to see how apps can be deployed automatically to Kubernetes with observability included.”
+This is a DevOps starter kit with CI/CD, Kubernetes, and monitoring built-in.
+Clone it to see how apps can be deployed automatically to Kubernetes with observability included.